Croatian art: The 19th century

 Two crucial European events shaped the influences on Croatia towards the end of the 18th century.
-The fall of the Venetian Republic in 1797 was followed by the Napoleanic conquest and formation of the short-lived Illyrian Provinces from 1809 to 1814.
+The fall of the Venetian Republic in 1797 was followed by the Napoleonic conquest and formation of the short-lived Illyrian Provinces from 1809 to 1814.
 Afterwards, all of Croatia was ruled by the Austrian Empire, and remained so until the First World War.
 During that time, neoclassical was the style for grand buildings, and Romanticism flourished in the arts, with its emphasis on the glories of nature and authenticity of folk art.
 In the houses of ordinary people, simple decoration and cheerful colours prevailed, and Biedermeier furniture became popular.
 Artistic life within Croatia was now focused on Zagreb, with strong connections to Viennese culture and Central Europe.
 It was not until much later in the century that Croatian artists began to go wider afield to study — to Munich, Prague and Paris.